dabrowskiw/DSDS-modules/makeVM/modules/resources/Docker_Security_Flaws/README.md

 ### 2) Exploit VM via investigating image layers

-Since it is possible to load images from the registry, we can further investigate those.
-The workstation image contains ssh credentials for the vm.
+Since it is possible to load images from the registry, we can investigate those further.
+The workstation image contains ssh credentials for the vm because the credentials where used during image creation.

 ```
 #!/bin/bash